Tarragona Spain

 It was quite possibly settled even earlier than this and the Romans would have probably found an existing Iberian culture when they arrived, it may even have been founded by the Phoenicians who set up numerous trading posts along the Spanish coast.

-The Romans built a significant fortified city here with numerous temples and monuments, the population at this time was as high as 250,000.
-Though Tarragona has been sacked and looted many times through the centuries, much of the original Roman construction still remains.
 The best known monument from the Roman times is the well preserved amphitheatre (see picture above), located at the end of the ‘Rambla Vella’, it dates from the 2nd century BC and had room for 13,000 spectators.
 Over the foundations of the amphitheatre a later Visigothic basilica was built and later still the Santa Maria del Miracle church, the ruins of which can still be seen.
 Nearby is the Praetorium, a Roman tower that was later converted into a medieval palace, known by the name Castell de Pilato (after Pontius Plate) it now houses an interesting museum (Museu de la Romanitat) with many Roman and medieval artefacts, an even better collection of Roman artefacts can be found in the Museu Nacional Arqueològic.

 Remains of immense Cyclopean walls are thought to date from before the Romans arrived in Tarragona, and much of the stone from these was used for other building projects.
 Travel four kilometres north of the city and you will find the magnificent Roman aqueduct which is 700 feet long, with arches up to 96 feet high, it is known locally as El Pont del Diable (Devils Bridge) and was built to bring water to the city from the River Gayo some 32 kilometres away.
 Another monument east of the city is known as the “Tower of the Scipios” (Torre dels Escipions), it is a funerary monument dating from the 1st century AD.